rifandani/catching-up-to-llm-slide/slides.md

 # some information about your slides (markdown enabled)
 title: Catching Up to Large Language Model (LLM)
 # titleTemplate for the webpage, `%s` will be replaced by the slides deck's title
-titleTemplate: '%s - Catching Up to Large Language Model (LLM)'
+titleTemplate: "%s - Catching Up to Large Language Model (LLM)"
 info: |
   ## Catching Up to Large Language Model (LLM)
 # enable presenter mode, can be boolean, 'dev' or 'build'